hmalik88/twitter-eth-clone/README.md

 # notTwitter

 A twitter clone w/ an added feature called Tweeths.
 You can tag a friend and send them an amount of ETH through a tweeth.
+In case you don't want to run the app, you can view a demo of the project @ https://www.youtube.com/watch?v=nXrGG41zCEA&t=2s

 ## Instructions